CollabPortals

 Without Roles

-If you don't set up roles, all portal users share a single set of permissions.
-This is perfectly fine for simple portals where all users need the same access level.
+If you don't set up roles, all portal users share a single setup.
+This is perfectly fine for simple portals where everyone needs the same access.
+You can always add roles later without disrupting existing portal users.

 Next Steps